rasnesakam/42Istanbul/README.md

 This repository does not contains all of the projects

-Every project includes in different branches
+Every projects are in different branches

 branch names same as the project name